-Financial Aid Colleges of Arts and Sciences, Education, and Vocation and Ministry
+Financial Aid Colleges of Arts and Sciences, College of Business and Organizational Leadership, Education, and Vocation and Ministry

 Philosophy

 Concordia is committed to providing financial assistance that will ensure educational access for all eligible students.

 Awards of financial aid will be made after students have been accepted for admission, and all required information has been received.
 Aid awards are based on the number of credits taken and may be adjusted according to changing circumstances, the availability of funds, and the students' maintenance of satisfactory progress.